USS Seadragon (SS-194): Fifth patrol, November 1942 – January 1943

 Refit was started by submarine tender at Fremantle and completed by tenders and at Brisbane.
 On 23 November, she departed the latter and headed for the Bismarck Archipelago for her fifth war patrol.
 On 29 November, she entered her area and commenced patrolling the Rabaul-Shortland routes.
 On 1 December, she closed the New Britain coast to intercept traffic to the Japanese beachhead at Buna, and, during the next ten days, conducted several unsuccessful approaches on enemy formations.
 On the morning of 11 December, she sighted a freighter with one escort rounding Cape St. George and launched two torpedoes at the merchantman.
 One hit under the main mast, damaging but not sinking the target.
 The escort delivered a depth charge attack then took the damaged vessel under tow for Rabaul.
 Enemy planes prohibited Seadragon from delivering the coup de grace.

 On 21 December, Seadragon sighted an enemy submarine near Cape St. George, made her approach, and launched three torpedoes at the target.
 The first missed ahead.
 The second exploded about 18 seconds after firing.
 The third torpedo hit the target. sank with her bow vertical and with all hands lost.
 The second torpedo explosion, however, had damaged Seadragon.
 The force of the explosion had knocked down the personnel in the forward torpedo room, and the final bow torpedo in No. 1 tube, the outer door of which was open, was forced against the tail buffer.
 The countermining effect forced the torpedo forward shearing off the guide stud and tripping the starting lever.
 The outer door could not be closed.
 Depth control was lost.
 The final bow torpedo was fired.
 Control was regained as the torpedo exploded on Seadragons port quarter at an estimated 200 yards.

-On 25 December, Seadragon damaged another cargoman, and, on 26 December, departed the area for Pearl Harbor where she arrived on 7 January 1943.
+On 25 December, Seadragon damaged another cargo ship, and, on 26 December, departed the area for Pearl Harbor where she arrived on 7 January 1943.

 From Pearl Harbor, Seadragon continued on to the West Coast, where skipper "Pete" Ferrall was detached to the Bureau of Ships.
 Between 16 January and 8 April, she underwent overhaul at Mare Island, receiving new batteries and radar and changing the position of her three-inch mount from aft to a forward position.
 In mid-April, she sailed west again; and, on 9 May, she departed Pearl Harbor for her sixth war patrol.